Domestic violence in Nevada occurs when people intentionally commit battery against their:

 These resources should also be able to offer recommendations for anger management counseling and relationship counseling to help prevent domestic abuse.

-If you've been arrested for "battery domestic violence" in Nevada, phone our Las Vegas criminal defense lawyers at 702-DEFENSE (333-3673) for a free consultation.
-We'll investigate the evidence and negotiate with prosecutors to have your Nevada BDV charges reduced or dismissed.
+If you or a love one is facing charges for "battery domestic violence" in Nevada, phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consultation.
+We will investigate the evidence and negotiate with prosecutors to have your Nevada BDV charges reduced or dismissed.
 And if you wish to take your case before a judge or jury, we can go to trial in pursuit of a "not guilty" verdict.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Clark County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight, Beatty, and Tonopah.